apache/mxnet/docs/tutorials/python/profiler.md

 From the timings above, it seems as if converting to numpy takes lot more time than multiplying two large matrices.
 That doesn't feel right.

 This is because, in MXNet, all operations are executed asynchronously.
-So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution. `asnumpy` however, waits for the result to be computed and hence takes longer time.
+So, when `nd.dot(x, x)` returns, the matrix multiplication is not complete, it has only been queued for execution. `asnumpy` however, has to wait for the result to be calculated in order to convert it to numpy array on CPU, hence taking a longer time.
 Other examples of 'blocking' operations include `asscalar` and `wait_to_read`.

 While it is possible to use `NDArray.waitall()` before and after operations to get running time of operations, it is not a scalable method to measure running time of multiple sets of operations, especially in a Sequential or Hybrid network.